 Everyone loves a clean house but most people hate cleaning it.
 The only way to make it feel less like a chore and more like a triumph is to have a well-developed system that helps you clean your home quickly and efficiently.

 Here are several tips to help you clean your home.

 Develop a strategy

 Cutting the cleaning time in half starts with a good system.
-This means you need to clean your home in the same order every time – take one room at a time, start and finish at the same place in the room so that you don’t waste time going back and forth.
+This means you need to clean your home in the same order every time.
+Take one room at a time, start and finish at the same place in the room so that you don’t waste time going back and forth.
 Repeat the same thing until it becomes a routine.
-The routine then becomes your proven method, and this is what will add momentum to your cleaning instead of making it last for hours on end.
+The routine then becomes your proven method.
+This is what will add momentum to your cleaning instead of making it last for hours on end.

 Get properly equipped

 A simple hack that will help you clean your home much easier is to have quick access to all the equipment and supplies you might need.
 A storage caddy is a great idea or even a simple bucket that can hold all necessities in one place and you can carry it from room to room.

 Typically, you will need a sponge with an abrasive side, cotton rags (old T-shirts or towels), microfiber cloths, cleaning products (most of which you can make yourself), furniture polish, rubber gloves, and last but not the least, a decent vacuum cleaner.